Dev-Friends-DAO/docs/docs/guidelines/roles.md

 - **Hacker**<br />
 subDAO role. responsible for the development of a subDAO's product.
 - **Hipster**<br />
-subDAO role. resonsible for the UI/UX design of a subDAO's product.
+subDAO role. responsible for the UI/UX design of a subDAO's product.
 - **Hustler**<br />
 subDAO role. responsible for the business development of a subDAO's product.